 With an abundance of public and private forest lands, Northwest Montana is an ideal place to study forestry.
 FVCC’s Forestry transfer track emphasizes opportunities to observe field management situations and interact with practicing professional foresters.
 Many of the courses include field components and utilize advanced technology such as Global Positioning Systems (GPS) and Geographic Information Systems (GIS).

-Students who intend to seek a career in Forestry can complete most of the first two pre-professional years of study at FVCC to ready themselves for the junior year at The University of Montana – Missoula.
+- Through a formal transfer agreement between FVCC and UM-Missoula, students who intend to seek a career in Forestry can complete most of the first two pre-professional years of study at FVCC to ready themselves for the program at The University of Montana – Missoula.
 UM’s College of Forestry and Conservation prepares graduates for professions as forest and land managers who deal with production of forest-based goods, recreation, timber, water, range, and wildlife issues.